 A lot of mass market brands, whether they’re low or mid-end, have their clothes made in the same factories by the same workers operating in the same conditions, under the same time constraints, etc. Unless some brands have invest more in better materials, you won’t be able to tell much difference in quality, because the craftsmanship will be the same.
 Many mid-end brands will use higher quality fabrics and trimmings, more details etc, but still need to produce a large number of garments in a short space of time as cheaply as possible.
 Quickly made doesn’t always mean badly made, but sometimes it does (especially trend-led items, which are designed for a quick turnaround, not a long life).

-i believe cheap price=cheapquality but higher price dont mean better qualityposted almost 4 years ago
+i believe cheap price=cheapquality but higher price dont mean better qualityposted about 4 years ago

 it depends. it applies to many stores, yet not to many others. stores like anthropologie have well made clothes, but they’re just priced higher because it’s more unique. places like urban outfitters where things are pretty expensive, but not terribly, doesn’t have that great quality either.